Kong/kong-manager/README.md

 ## Contributing

-> Note: Kong Manager OSS can only be run locally by Kong employees.
-We are migrating private dependencies to public packages.
-Once completed, dependencies will be available to the community to build, develop, and contribute to this repository.

 Kong Manager OSS is written in JavaScript.
 It uses Vue for it's UI components, and `yarn` for managing dependencies.
 To build Kong Manager OSS locally please ensure that you have `node.js 18+` and `yarn` installed.

 You'll also need a running Kong Gateway instance.
 See [local testing](#local-testing) for a one-line solution.
 Alternatively, you can [build Kong Gateway from source](https://github.com/Kong/kong/tree/master/build).